Learn about the most common types of legal documents and get FREE legal transcription examples and templates.

 Stenographers cover live proceedings.

 Court reporters use a stenotype machine—which looks like a typewriter—to transcribe live legal proceedings.
 This type of transcription is called court reporting.
+Court transcription costs can vary depending on many factors including, the length of the trial, multiple speakers, and turn around time.

 Court transcriptions use audio or video of an event.